 To obtain an exclusion order, claim holders or their authorized agents must email the Provincial Recording Office at email@example.com no earlier than the 30th day before the anniversary date of your claim and no later than 4:30 PM Eastern time on the anniversary date.
 For more information, please see this bulletin.

 This site contains Mineral Development and Lands Branch policies.
 These policies are developed to aid clients on implementation of relevant Mining Act provisions and Regulations.

 These policies are being reviewed and updated to reflect the recent changes to the Mining Act.
 As the policies are finalized, they will be posted here.
 Please check back regularly or contact the Provincial Recording Office for assistance.

 Under subsection 35(2) of Ontario's Freedom of Information and Protection of Privacy Act, the Ministry is required to make these policies available for public viewing in a reading room or designated office.
-The Ministry of Northern Development and Mines has chosen the Internet as the reading room that can reach the widest group of its clients.
+The Ministry of Energy, Northern Development and Mines has chosen the Internet as the reading room that can reach the widest group of its clients.